 User attribution correlates endpoint activity to individual users using that endpoint while logged into applications.
 Attribution provides a fuller image of your security posture because user accounts are the most common targets for sophisticated attacks.

 If you decide to use the collector, there can be a delay of up to 5 minutes for endpoint information to show up on InsightIDR.
-You should consider the ‘Add Log’ workflow if real-time visibility of logs is a critical priority.
+You should consider Custom Logs if real-time visibility of logs is a critical priority.

 When setting up the Collector, you should be aware that: